 Independent schools have a unique character and a long history of producing quality education.
 Topeka Collegiate is modeled after other independent schools in the country.
-This tradition is strengthened by our Independent Schools Association of the Central States (ISACS) accreditation and our National Association of Independent Schools (NAIS) affiliation.
+Our Independent Schools Association of the Central States (ISACS) accreditation and National Association of Independent Schools (NAIS) affiliation strengthen this tradition.
 Our practices and policies reflect standards developed by ISACS and successful procedures in well-established independent schools.
 We are fully Accredited by ISACS through 2027.